dulapahv/CodeX/manual.md

 ## Getting Started

-### System Requirements

-To use Kasca effectively, ensure your system meets the following requirements:

-#### Browser Requirements

-- Google Chrome (version 90 or later)
-- Mozilla Firefox (version 88 or later)
-- Microsoft Edge (version 90 or later)
-- Safari (version 14 or later)

-#### Hardware Requirements

-- Minimum 4GB RAM
-- Stable internet connection (minimum 1 Mbps)
-- Webcam and microphone (optional, for video/voice communication)

-#### Device Support

-- Desktop computers (Windows, macOS, Linux)
-- Tablets (iOS, Android)
-- Mobile phones (iOS, Android)

 ### Accessing Kasca

 Kasca is a web-based application that requires no installation.
 To access Kasca:

-1. Open your web browser.
+1. Open your web browser
 2. Navigate to [https://kasca.dulapahv.dev/](https://kasca.dulapahv.dev/).
-3. The platform will load automatically in your browser.
+3. The platform will load automatically in your browser

 ### Creating a Room

 To create a new coding session:

-1. On the homepage, locate the `Create a Room` section.
+1. On the homepage, locate the `Create a Room` section
-2. Enter your preferred display name in the `Name` field.
+2. Enter your preferred display name in the `Name` field
-3. Click `+ Create Room` to start a new session.
+3. Click `+ Create Room` to start a new session
-4. You'll be automatically redirected to your coding room.
+4. You'll be automatically redirected to your coding room

 ### Joining a Room